carpentries-incubator/workflows-nextflow/episodes/02-nextflow_scripting.md

 ### Closure parameters

-By default, closures take a single parameter called `it`, to give it a different name use the -> syntax.
+By default, closures take a single parameter called `it`.
+To define a different name use the ` variable ->` syntax.

 For example:

 ~~~
 square = { num -> num * num }
 ~~~
 {: .language-groovy }

+In the above example the variable `num` is assigned as the closure input parameter instead of `it`.

 > ## Write a closure
 > Write a closure to add the prefix `chr` to each element of  the list `x=[1,2,3,4,5,6]`